aboisvert/artipie/README.md

 ```
 "Hello world!" should be printed in console.

+If the above doesn't work, you may want to add `--verbose`` to the above commands to diagnose issues, and you can also pass credentials with `--user username:password`.

 To dive in deeper into Artipie configuration, features, explore repositories and storages settings,
 please, address our [Wiki](https://github.com/artipie/artipie/wiki).